Azure/bicep-registry-modules/avm/ptn/app/container-job/README.md

 ### Parameter: `secrets`

 The secrets of the Container App.
+They will be added to Key Vault and configured as secrets in the Container App Job.
 The application insights connection string will be added automatically as `applicationinsightsconnectionstring`, if `appInsightsConnectionString` is set.

 - Required: No
 - Type: array